Djensonsan/cikm2025-data-minimization/README.md

 This repository contains the official code snapshot used for the experiments in our CIKM 2025 paper.
 It is a specific version of a larger, actively developed research framework named **MiniPack**.

 Its primary purpose is to ensure **transparency and reproducibility** of the results presented in the paper.
-As such, this repository is an **archival snapshot** and is **not intended for production use**.
+As such, this repository is an **archival snapshot**.
 It is provided "as is" and will not be actively maintained or supported.

 For inquiries about the latest version of MiniPack or to discuss potential collaborations, please contact us directly.
 Access to the main framework is granted at the discretion of our research group.